 Meeting Owl Pro & Classroom Technology

-Shippensburg University has implemented the Meeting Owl Pro in the majority of its classrooms in order to accommodate students who elect to participate in classes remotely.
+Shippensburg University has implemented the Meeting Owl Pro in the majority of its classrooms in order to accommodate remote participants and guest speakers when needed.

 The Meeting Owl Pro is an all-in-one tracking camera/microphone system that connects to Zoom on the classroom instructor’s station.
 The camera is designed to track one or more active speakers by tracking the location of their voice(s) in the room.
 The camera then focuses on and tracks their movement, providing a clear image of in-room participants to those who are remotely connected to Zoom.

 The microphone in Meeting Owl Pro is designed to capture speech and audio from 15+ feet away, making it a robust solution to streaming classes and capturing both student and faculty input.

 Faculty wishing to learn more about using the Meeting Owl Pro in their assigned classrooms can view the demo below of the Meeting Owl & Classroom Technology.

 Those interested in using a secondary device, such as a tablet or laptop, to help moderate Zoom sessions and/or share content wirelessly can view the walkthrough video below created by Dr. Kimberly Presser from the Mathematics department.

 Faculty who are utilizing classrooms that have remote participants are encouraged to use the Share Screen function in Zoom.
-This ensures that students who are attending in-person can see content being shared from the computer via the projection screen, and that remote participants in Zoom can also see the screen.
+This ensures that students who are in the classroom can see content being shared from the computer via the projection screen, and that remote participants in Zoom can also see the screen.

 This is particularly important when using the whiteboard.
 Rather than using the traditional whiteboard or chalkboard in a room, consider alternative digital whiteboarding programs.
 One example is the whiteboard built into Zoom – just click on Share Screen and choose the Whiteboard option.